ducfilan/Dark-mode-Franz-Ferdi/README.md

-# Dark mode for Facebook Messenger & Facebook Workplace chat
+# Dark mode for Facebook Messenger & Workplace chat

 ## Installation
 1. Copy the `darkmode.css` file to: